-Unfortunately it's that time of year again when we try to figure out how we have to give or try to maximize our refunds.
+Unfortunately it's that time of year again when we try to figure out how much we're going to owe to Canada Revenue or how we can maximize our refunds.

 Some significant changes during the year.
 The Universal Child Care Benefit which was taxable went away in June to be replaced with the new non-taxable Canada Child Benefit.
 With this change it was the end of the Children’s fitness tax credit and Children’s arts amount which were effectively cut in half for 2016 given the half year change.
 Nothing going forward.
 [For most qualifying individuals, they will end up ahead under the new plan]